westpoint-robotics/pioneer3at_navigator/README.md

 4. `catkin_make`

 #### 5. Install the velodyne laser packages.
 Use the instruciont found at https://github.com/westpoint-robotics/usma_velodyne.git.

 #### 6. Install umsa_xsens if using the xsens IMU/GPS.
 Use the instruciont found at https://github.com/westpoint-robotics/usma_xsens.git.

 #### 7. Test the install of usma_xsens.
-`roslaunch xsens_driver xsens_driver.launch`
+use: `roslaunch xsens_driver xsens_driver.launch`

 ## Running the package
-use:
-`roslaunch pioneer3at_navigator autonomous.launch`
+use: `roslaunch pioneer3at_navigator autonomous.launch`